Zār: History

 Scholarship in the early 20th century attributed Horn of African origin to the custom, although there were also proposals suggesting Persian or other origins.
 Thus, Frobenius suggested that zār and bori, a comparable cult in Hausa culture, were ultimately derived from a Persian source.
 Modarressi (1986) suggests a Persian etymology for the term.
 The first known instance of the word zār used in Ethiopia to refer to a possessing spirit is from a 16th-century Ge'ez manuscript.
 However, it is unknown if zār rituals were being practiced in 16th century Ethiopia (Abyssinia), and if so, what form they took.
 The first record of zār ceremonies is from the 1800s in Ethiopia, however by this time the ceremonies were already elaborate and being practiced in a large area, indicating these ceremonies had been practiced for sone time before recording.

 Some also strongly feel the practice originated in West Africa among native religious curing practices there.

 The origin of the word is unclear; Walker (1935) suggested the name of the city of Zara in northern Iran, or alternatively the Arabic root z-w-r "to visit" (for the possessing spirit "visiting" the victim).
 The Encyclopedia of Islam of 1934 favoured an Ethiopian origin of the word.
 Hager El Hadidi suggested a possible Hebrew origin from zwr (in Hebrew meaning to "turn aside, deviate, go away") or zr ("one who distances or removes himself"), owed to Jewish craftsmen in the Red Sea area.
 Another theory is that it derives from the name of the supreme deity of the pagan Kushites.

+The practice allegedly originated in Harar, Ethiopia via Sheikh Abadir, and was introduced by Harari and Somali women to Aden in Yemen.